Siddharth Chandekar: Personal life

-Siddharth completed his primary education at S D Katariya High School in his hometown Pune, followed by studies at Sir Parshurambhau College Pune.
+Chandekar completed his primary education at S D Katariya High School in his hometown Pune, followed by studies at Sir Parshurambhau College Pune.
 He uses his mom Seema Chandekar's name as his middle name.
 He married actress Mitali Mayekar.

 Media image

 He was ranked fourth in The Times of India's Top 15 Most Desirable Men on Marathi Television in 2020.